 There are no downsides to a pigeon being bonded to you; in fact, with a single pet pigeon, you generally want that to happen.
 A bonded pigeon will deeply trust you, seek out your company, and involve you in all parts of their life—all the things you typically want in a companion bird.

-While there is an inevitable sexual component to pigeon courtship, and pigeons will exhibit clearly sexual behaviors that some people can be weirded out by, you don’t have to discourage them and it’s fine to just let it happen.
-If your female pigeon is presenting for you, you can choose to either pet her or just ignore it; if your male pigeon is trying to hump your limbs or random objects, you can try redirecting him to something more suitable.
+While there is an inevitable sexual component to pigeon courtship, and pigeons will exhibit clearly sexual behaviors that some people can be weirded out by, you don’t have to actively discourage them and it’s fine to just let them happen.
+If your female pigeon is presenting for you, you can ignore it and she will move on; you don’t have to pet her to respond as there is no benefit to it, although it's not the end of the world if you do.
+If your male pigeon is trying to hump your limbs or random objects, you can always just try redirecting him to something more suitable.

-<aside> 🦜 If you have experience with parrots, you may find the previous paragraph surprising, since encouraging mating behaviors in parrots can be extremely harmful.
-However, pigeons are very different in this regard and will be perfectly fine.
+<aside> 🦜 If you have experience with parrots, you may find the previous paragraph surprising, since encouraging mating behaviors in parrots can be extremely harmful and should always be avoided.
+However, pigeons are very different in this regard and occasional slip-ups are fine.

 </aside>